 Valais region is famous for wine and it would be a shame to come back without a wine tasting session.
 You can head to Varen which has numerous vineyards.

 Make sure apart from fondue, you also try the special bread (Walliserbrot).

 Enjoy the panoramic views from Gemmi Pass ( 2322 m )

-There are many hiking trails which are quite popular especially to Kandersteg, Adelboden or the Wildstrubel.
+There are many hiking trails that are quite popular, especially to Kandersteg, Adelboden, or the Wildstrubel.
 If you do not suffer from vertigo you can also opt for a two-hour hike to Albine as it is quite a challenging and adventurous trek or an easy two-hour hiking trail from Gemmi Pass that leads to one of the stunning lakes – Daubensee.

 Hike to Dala Gorge & Thermal Spring Footbridge

 Surrounded by rocky cliffs and gushing water underneath, the 600 meters long footbridge and 35-meter-high waterfall are must-visit places.
 The pool which is said to be thermal water’s source in the Dala Gorge is a mini oasis of tranquility.